icinganalysis/icinganalysis.github.io/content/Fraser.md

 - Fraser, D., Pettit, K. G., and Bowler, E. H . : "Criteria for the design, assessment and control of icing protection systems."
 Inst, of Aero.
 Sciences Preprint No. 369 (1952)
 - Pettit, K. G.: "Nephelometric instrumentation for aircraft icing research."
 N.R.C.
 Report MD-33 (1950).
 - Internal communication from the N.A.E.
 Engine Testing Laboratory, Feb., 1952.
-- Neel, C. B., and Steinmetz, C. P . : "The calculated and measured performance characteristics of a heated-wire liquid-water-content meter for measuring icing severity."
-NACA-TN-2615 (1952).
+- Neel, Carr B., Jr., and Steinmetz, Charles P.: The Calculated and Measured Performance Characteristics of a Heated-Wire Liquid-Water-Content Meter for Measuring Icing Severity.
+NACA-TN-2615, 1952. [ntrs.nasa.gov](https://ntrs.nasa.gov/citations/19810068727)
 - Langmuir, I., and Blodgett, K. B.: " A mathematicalinvestigation of water droplet trajectories."
 A.A.F.
 Tech.
 Report 5418 (1946).

 Fraser is cited by 2 publications in the NACA Icing Publications Database [^5]: